 Looking back to last year; even the top Defenses were not THAT special.
 In a typical league scoring system there were a number of teams that were within 2 points a game of the #1 team.
 There is no viable reason to reach for a Defense.
 Our point is that you can still get plenty of value if you do your homework and go in with a handful of “Value” or “Sleeper” Defenses, and just make sure you get one of them.

 The fact is, I almost always pick up a solid D from the waiver wire each season that outperforms what everyone expects, so I refuse to overpay for a position I can easily improve from the waiver wire.

-That system doesn't work as well since re-alignment, but it helps illustrate my point.
 If you go in with a solid plan, you don't have to be the guy who wastes a top 8 round pick on a Defense that you end up needing to replace off the waiver wire.
 At the beginning of the season look at the top available Defense on the waiver wire and take a shot if you have a spot.
 Stay proactive and always look to upgrade, eventually one will work out.